 Hannah Wenger, MD: Contractor / Partner

-Hannah Wenger, MD (she) is a settler physician who works in Tribal public health and academic medicine.
+Hannah Wenger, (she) is a settler physician who works in Tribal public health and academic medicine.
 She is a national expert in Indigenous healthcare and health policy, as well as medical care for Two-Spirit/transgender communities.
 She also has expertise in sexual health, HIV/STI/HCV care, and harm reduction in Indian Country.

 Hannah was born and raised on Susquehannock lands in central Pennsylvania, having little relationship to Indian Country despite growing up in the shadow of the Carlisle Indian School.
 Her deep commitment to Indigenous and queer health was kindled when she visited Sicangu Nation (Rosebud) as a medical student.
 Since then, she has made many journeys to the Northern Plains, both as a practicing physician for the Sicangu Lakota Oyate and as a public health consultant.
 Among Hannah’s favorite pastimes is to sit on the porch at Rosebud’s Indian Health Service housing compound, resting in the beauty of endless sky and clouds unlike any she has encountered elsewhere.